swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 ###### Implicit "self" in `async {}` closures

-Closures passed to `async` are not required to explicitly acknowledge capture of `self` with `self.`.
+Closures passed to the `Task` initializer are not required to explicitly acknowledge capture of `self` with `self.`.

 ```swift
 func acceptEscaping(_: @escaping () -> Void) { }